 CHOCOLATE: The Nature of Indulgence by Ruth Lopez.
 The Field Museum of Chicago put together a touring chocolate exhibition and this is the companion book.
 Full of history & photos.
 Amazon/Alibris www.fieldmuseum.org

 ALL ABOUT CHOCOLATE by Carole Bloom Published in 1998, this is STILL the most comprehensive book on contemporary chocolate: where to get it, how to work with it, recipes & resources.
+Her other books are also keepers.
 Amazon/Alibris www.carolebloom.com

 PURE CHOCOLATE: Divine Desserts and Sweest from the Creator of Fran's Chocolates by Fran Bigelow with Helen Siegel.
 A well-photographed book from a chocolatier with a big following.
 Recipes range from the solid to the sublime.
 Amazon/Alibris